d-morrison/IntroStatActivities/_book/05-A07-EDA-two-quantitative-PartA.md

 2. There are three summary statistics used to summarize the relationship between two quantitative variables: correlation ($r$), slope of the regression line ($b_1$), and the coefficient of determination ($r^2$).

-3. The sign of correlation and the sign of the slope will always be the same.
-The closer the value of correlation is to $-1$ or $+1$, the stronger the relationship between the explanatory and the response variable.

-4. The coefficient of determination multiplied by 100 ($r^2 \times 100$) measures the percent of variation in the response variable that is explained by the relationship with the explanatory variable.
-The closer the value of the coefficient of determination is to 100%, the stronger the relationship.
+3. We can use the line of regression to predict values of the response variable for values of the explanatory variable.
+Do not use values of the explanatory variable that are outside of the range of values in the data set to predict values of the response variable (reflect on why this is true.).
+This is called **extrapolation**.

 \newpage